Gilot History, Family Crest & Coats of Arms

 Jean Guillot, born in 1650, son of François and Jeanne (née Brou), was a carpenter for the king that travelled to Canada in the 17th century.
 After arriving in Quebec he married Françoise Trud, daughter of Mathurin and Marguerite (née Gareman), on 3rd February 1688.

-Important Dates for the Gilot family
+Early History of the Gilot family

 This web page shows only a small excerpt of our Gilot research.
 Another 51 words (4 lines of text) are included under the topic Early Gilot History in all our PDF Extended History products and printed products wherever possible.